BAderinto/nd00333_AZMLND_C2/starter_files/README.md

 4. Document all steps taken in a README file and a screencast video.

 ## Architectural Diagram
-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
-An architectural diagram is an image that helps visualize the flow of operations from start to finish.
-In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
-For example, one stage for managing models could be "using Automated ML to determine the best model".

 1. AutoML Studio
 ![az ml extension](https://github.com/BAderinto/nd00333_AZMLND_C2/blob/master/starter_files/project2.png)